Tom segerstrom, executive director

 robb sgroi, land resources specialist

 Robb is the Land Resources Specialist at the Teton Conservation District.
-In this capacity, Robb works on a wide range of projects, including: range management and monitoring, irrigation improvements, wildfire mitigation, native plant and noxious weed program management, and providing support in soils and erosion control.
+In this capacity, Robb works on a wide range of projects, including: range management and monitoring, irrigation improvements, wildfire risk reduction, native plant and noxious weed program management, and providing support in soils and erosion control.
 Prior to joining TCD, Robb worked as a consultant for Headwaters Ecological Services collecting natural resource information and producing Environmental Assessments.
-Robb also served as Trail Supervisor with the United States Forest Service, designing, building and maintaining trails.
+Robb also served as Trail Supervisor with the Bridger-Teton National Forest, designing, building and maintaining trails.
 He also worked as a Public Affairs Specialist and as a Writer/Editor for the Forest Planning Team with the Forest Service.

 Robb holds a Masters Certificate in Natural Resources Management from Virginia Polytechnic and State University, and a B.S. in Biology from the University of Richmond.
 In his spare time, Robb can be found out alpine touring, cycling, hunting and volunteering with Teton County Search and Rescue.